argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --server-side-diff-enabled                                  Feature flag to enable ServerSide diff.
 Default ("false") --sharding-method string                                    Enables choice of sharding method.
 Supported sharding methods are : [legacy, round-robin, consistent-hashing]  (default "legacy")
-      --status-processors int                                     Number of application status processors (default 20) --tls-server-name string                                    If provided, this name will be used to validate server certificate.
+      --status-processors int                                     Number of application status processors (default 20) --sync-timeout int                                          Specifies the timeout after which a sync would be terminated.
+0 means no timeout (default 0).
+      --tls-server-name string                                    If provided, this name will be used to validate server certificate.
 If this is not provided, hostname used to contact the server is used.
       --token string                                              Bearer token for authentication to the API server --user string                                               The name of the kubeconfig user to use